 \textbf{(2) Design of an automated assembly facility for odd-form electronic components.} The automatic assembly equipment for odd-form electronic components was designed to enable the assembly of various types of odd-form electronic components.
 Collaborative robots are utilized for the assembly.
 A special gripper has been designed to ensure the smooth clamping of odd-form electronic components.

-\textbf{(3) Empirical study of the proposed method.} An empirical study of the assembly efficiency is conducted with IGBT as the experimental object.
-The experimental results indicate that, the proposed meta search method achieves superior assembly efficiency compared with other methods, meanwhile possessing the best self-adaption ability.
+\textbf{(3) Empirical study of the proposed method.} An empirical study of the assembly efficiency is conducted with a typical odd-form component as the experimental object.
+The experimental results indicate that the proposed meta search method achieves superior assembly efficiency compared with other methods, while also possessing the best self-adaption ability.